Pilgrimage to Kildare: Chapter IV, Blessings in Disguise

 May 20, 2022

-After the service, I bade farewell to St Patrick's, the rain was still heavy and the pain of blisters was now unbearable, so I finallybought some blister plasters from the chemist on the main road.
+After the service, I bade farewell to St Patrick's, the rain was still heavy and the pain of blisters was now unbearable, so I finally bought some blister plasters from the chemist on the main road.
 I had to wait for my feet to dry before I could apply them, so in the next town Navan, I headed for the nearest Cathedral to patch myself up.
 To my dismay the Cathedral was closed for a funeral so I ducked in at the Cathedral shop to see what I could find out.
 Inside was a great guy called Michael who said I was welcome to use the back room to rest up, he even brought me over a hot cup of tea.
 He also loved hearing about the pilgrimage and found it an inspiring journey which at that point was making the hardship all the more bearable.
-After parting company, I started to walk the final leg of the day to a town called Trim: - down the side of a busy road which was the fastest route.
+After parting company, I started to walk the final leg of the day to a town called Trim down the side of a busy road which was the fastest route.
 The grass verge was so wide, I honestly felt quite safe but a commuter lady certainly didn’t.
 About 3 hours in to my journey I was again bare foot as the plasters had slipped off in the wet and the pain was again unbearable.
 At this point, the rain was getting heavier and was forecast all night, so my plan for the evening was again to look for a sheltered hidey hole somewhere... although I didn’t seem to be having much luck in finding sheltered hidey holes….

 "Oi, what do you think your doing walking bare foot on this busy road, come over here!".
 It was a very, very angry lady.
 To be honest her shouting was pretty rude and I did just want to ignore her, but I felt to cross over and ‘do what I was told’.
-The lady as it happened was the headmistress of a school in the town I was travelling towards and thought I was some silly lunatic kid putting myself in grave danger.
+The lady as it happened was the headmistress of a school in the town I was travelling towards and thought I was some silly lunatic kid putting myself in grave danger for no reason.
 Once I started explaining my pilgrimage to Kildare in search of the eternal flame of St Brigid, she softened and offered me a lift into the town.
 She also gave me 50 Euros making me promise to get a hot meal and BnB for the night.

 I found the most lovely hotel and settled in with a large microwave meal and hot shower.
 The room was gorgeous in a Victorian style and the heating was on full blast so everything dried out nicely.
 It continued to rain throughout the night and the next morning and you can’t imagine how thankful I was for that beautiful room.